 It is not recommended to work after-hours as outside assistance is limited.
 Thus, evening or weekend work should be avoided.
-If it is necessary, you are advised not to work alone.
-If you plan on working after-hours, it is recommended to call or text a fellow researcher or the HCLD to let them know you will be working during afterhours and what time you may be leaving.
+If it is necessary, you will be advised not to work alone.
+If you plan on working after-hours, it is recommended to call or text a fellow researcher or the HCLD to let them know you will be working during after hours and what time you may be getting out.
+Please pay special attention to sign in and out during this time.